Projects

 - Objectives*: State the objectives of the project.

-- Credit line: If you would like to specify the individuals who are credited in the citation generated by Wildlife Insights, enter their names in this field.
+- Credit line: If you would like to specify the individuals or organizations in the citation generated by Wildlife Insights, enter their names in this field.
 Please enter their names in this format: Last name, First and Middle name initials.
+If you do not enter anything, credit will go to the Project admin.

-- Project individual animals: If your project focused on marking individuals in a population, please choose Yes.
+- Project individual animals: If your project focused on marked individuals (or identified individuals) in a population, please choose Yes.

 - Project sensor layout*: Select the sampling layout that most closely represents your cameras.

-- Project sensor cluster: If cameras were set up in clusters or pairs, please note here.
+- Project sensor cluster*: If your cameras were set up in clusters or pairs, please choose Yes

-- Project blank images removed: Record here if your dataset includes blank images.
-Note : Apart from legacy datasets, Wildlife Insights only accepts complete datasets.
-Please submit data including all blanks.
+- Project blank images removed*: If your dataset includes blank images, please choose Yes.
+Note: Apart from legacy datasets, Wildlife Insights only accepts complete datasets.
+Please submit data, including all blanks.

-- Project bait use/type: Record if your project used baited cameras.
-Any selection made here will be used to automatically fill in the Deployment Bait Type field.
-If project bait use=No, all deployments within that project must have a bait type= None
+- Project bait use/type: If your project used baited cameras, please choose Yes.
+Any selection made here will automatically fill in the Deployment Bait Type field.
+If project bait use=No, all deployments within that project must have a Bait Type= None.

-- Project stratification/type: Note if your projects were stratified across different zones.
-For example, a strata may be a protected area vs. a non-protected area.
+- Project stratification/type*: Record if your projects were stratified across different zones.
+For example, a stratum may be a protected area vs. a non-protected area.

 Create a location or deployment